 The completed formula for GE’s pe is

 If you’re observant, you’ll notice the result is an error.
-This is because GE has not had positive earnings recently (it’s now early 2023); therefore, there are no earnings to go into the calculation.
+This is because GE has not had positive earnings recently (it’s now early 2023); therefore, there are no earnings for the calculation.
 However, we see results when we copy the formula down for the other ticker symbols.

 That covers the price-to-earnings ratio.
 Let’s move on to our next attribute.